billy1arm/Test/Readme2.md

 * [**Mangos Four**](https://github.com/mangosfour/) - For World of Warcraft: Mists of Pandaria
 * [**Mangos Tools**](https://github.com/mangostools/) - For General MaNGOS Tools and Utilities

-We are also supporting a continuation of the Spurious project in the form of MangosVB
+We also have a vb.Net based Emulator called MangosVB for Vanilla, TBC and WOTLK (originally called Spurious before merging under the MaNGOS banner).

 * [**MangosVB0**](https://github.com/mangosvb/serverZero/) - For Vanilla World of Warcraft
 * [**MangosVB1**](https://github.com/mangosvb/serverOne/) - For World of Warcraft: The Burning Crusade
 * [**MangosVB2**](https://github.com/mangosvb/serverTwo/) - For World of Warcraft: The Wrath of the Lich King

-In addition we now also have a prototype C# project MangosSharp (aka Mangos#) which is based on the work on mangosVB
+In addition we now also have a prototype C# project MangosSharp (aka Mangos#) using .Net 5, which is based on the work on mangosVB.

 * [**MangosSharp**](https://github.com/MangosServer/MangosSharp/) - For Vanilla World of Warcraft

+The overall plan is that all three sub-projects Mangos, MangosVB and Mangos# will use the same database across the cores.

 **Main Wiki**